coderefinery/git-intro/content/configuration.md

 We recommend to define an {term}`alias` in Git, to be able to nicely visualize branch structure in the terminal without having to remember a long Git command (more details about aliases are given in a later section).
-This is extensively used in the rest of this and other lessons.
-The second line sets the default branch name:
+This is extensively used in the rest of this and other lessons:
 ```console
 $ git config --global alias.graph "log --all --graph --decorate --oneline"
 ```